edvinand/custom_ble_service_example/README.md

 #define NRF_SDH_BLE_VS_UUID_COUNT 1
 ```
 Now, adding a vendor-specific UUID to the BLE stack results in the RAM requirement of the SoftDevice increasing, which we need to take into account.</br>
-_Note: If you are using the 16.0.0 SDK, the soft device size is different to the 15.3.0 SDK.
-The ram allocations for 16.0.0 are as follows:_</br>
+If you are using Segger Embedded Studio, and did the changes to sdk_config.h near the top of this tutorial, click "Build"->"Build and Debug".
+Make sure your DK is connected to the computer via the USB cable.
+If you click the green play button you should see a log (called "Debug Terminal") near the bottom of the screen.
+It should say something about the RAM changes for the application.
+I use an nRF52840 DK with SDK16.0.0, but if you use another version or another DK your numbers may vary.
+My log says:
 ```
-RAM_START=0x20002270<br>
-RAM_SIZE=0x3DD90</br>
+<info> app_timer: RTC: initialized.
+<warning> nrf_sdh_ble: Insufficient RAM allocated for the SoftDevice.
+<warning> nrf_sdh_ble: Change the RAM start location from 0x20002260 to 0x20002270.
+<warning> nrf_sdh_ble: Maximum RAM size for application is 0x3DD90.
+<error> nrf_sdh_ble: sd_ble_enable() returned NRF_ERROR_NO_MEM.
+<error> app: Fatal error
 ```
+The following figures show how you change the RAM settings in different IDEs.
+Note that the numbers are from an older version of this guide, but the method is the same.
+You want to set your location to 0x20002270 (or corresponding from your log), and set the size to 0x3DD90 (or corresponding from your log).
 **GCC:** If you're compiling the code using armgcc then you need to open the ble_app_template_gcc_nrf52.ld file in the nRF5_SDK\nRF5_nRF5_SDK_15.3.0_59ac345\examples\ble_peripheral\custom_ble_service_example\pca10040\s132\armgcc folder and modify the memory section as shown below.
 ```
 MEMORY
 {
   FLASH (rx) : ORIGIN = 0x26000, LENGTH = 0x5a000
-  RAM (rwx) : ORIGIN = 0x20002220, LENGTH = 0xdde0
+  RAM (rwx) : ORIGIN = 0x20002270, LENGTH = 0xdd90
 }
 ```
-**Segger Embedded Studio(SES):** Click "Project -> Edit Options", select the Common Configuration, then select Linker and then open the Section Placement Macros Section and modify RAM_START to 0x20002220 and RAM_SIZE to 0xDDE0, as shown in the screenshot below
+**Segger Embedded Studio(SES):** Click "Project -> Edit Options", select the Common Configuration, then select Linker and then open the Section Placement Macros Section and modify RAM_START to 0x20002270 and RAM_SIZE to 0xDD90, as shown in the screenshot below
 Memory Settings Segger Embedded Studio |
 ------------ |
 <img src="https://github.com/edvinand/custom_ble_service_example/blob/master/images/memory_settings_SDK_v15_3_0_SES.jpg" width="1000"> |

-**Keil:** Click "Options for Target" in Keil and modify the Read/Write Memory Areas so that IRAM1 has the start address 0x20002220 and size 0xDDE0, as shown in the screenshot below
+**Keil:** Click "Options for Target" in Keil and modify the Read/Write Memory Areas so that IRAM1 has the start address 0x20002270 and size 0xDD90, as shown in the screenshot below

 Memory Settings Keil |
 ------------ |